ClayCampaigne/metamer-sounds/README.md

 In any case a widget is provided with sliders that independently control the wavelength and amplitude of three pure sinusoidal signals.
 The sum(s) of these signals are mapped simultaneously to a visual (color) representation and an aural (tone) representation.
-For the colors, we also show the components and the pairwise sums, using a Venn diagram plotted with `matplotlib-venn`
+For the colors, we also show the components and the pairwise sums, which are computed with `python-colormath` and displayed in a Venn diagram plotted with `matplotlib-venn`.

 The nature of interaction is quite janky, but c'est la vie.
 Every slider event makes a static matplotlib-venn plot, together with the fresh creation of an autoplay IPython Display Audio widget whenever you move a slider.